Scaphoid Fracture

 The wrist contains 8 small bones that form a joint with the bones in the forearm.
 The scaphoid is one of these bones and is found at the thumb side of the wrist.
 It is the most commonly fractured bone in the hand.
+A scaphoid (navicular) fracture is a break in one of the small bones (carpal bones) of the wrist.
+This type of fracture occurs most often after a fall onto an outstretched hand.

 Fractures of the scaphoid normally result from a fall onto the outstretched hand.
 Although the fracture can occur at any age they tend to occur most frequently between the ages of 20-30 years.
 It is unusual for the scaphoid to fracture in very young children.